rrbarrero/pass-web/README.md

 - **JWT (JSON Web Tokens)** for user authentication and session management.
 - **GPG** integration to maintain full compatibility with `pass`.
+- **Crucially, the GPG master password is never saved or cached at any time or location by WebPass.** It is used only temporarily during the decryption process.

 ---